eclipse-edc/Connector/extensions/common/iam/identity-trust/identity-trust-sts/identity-trust-sts-embedded/README.md

 ## Overview

-This module implements the `SecureTokenService` spi, which will be used for generating the Self-Issued ID Token in the `IATP` protocol flow.
+This module implements the `SecureTokenService` spi, which will be used for generating the Self-Issued ID Token in the `DCP` protocol flow.
 This is an embeddable implementation, which can be used in the same process of the EDC control-plane runtime.

 ## Self-Issued ID Token Contents

-As outlined in the [IATP](https://github.com/eclipse-tractusx/identity-trust/blob/main/specifications/M1/identity.protocol.base.md#41-self-issued-id-token-contents) spec the token includes the following claims:
+As outlined in the [DCP](https://github.com/eclipse-tractusx/identity-trust/blob/main/specifications/M1/identity.protocol.base.md#41-self-issued-id-token-contents) spec the token includes the following claims:

 - The `iss` and `sub` claims MUST be equal and set to the bearer's (participant's) DID.